Euphredes/Euphredes/README.txt

            Fleet

 A Sovereign Ship means worse than the death of a man.
-It is a laborers union: a heist.
+It is a laborers union,
+Mr. Cole: a heist.

 Inside with: the white man made this: the Founding Fathers of America and